loafey/master-thesis/Thesis/1.0. Introduction/main.typ

 a programming language setting means variables must be used exactly once.

-This thesis describes System-level functional language, the compilation scheme for SLFL, and the implementation of the compiler.
+This thesis describes System-level functional language, the compilation scheme for #languageName, and the implementation of the compiler.